Hergé: German occupation and Le Soir: 1939–1945

 As the Belgian Army clashed with the invading Germans, Hergé and his wife fled by car to France along with tens of thousands of other Belgians, first staying in Paris and then heading south to Puy-de-Dôme, where they remained for six weeks.
-On 28 May, King Leopold III of the Belgians surrendered the country to the German army to prevent further killing; a move that Hergé supported.
+On 28 May, King Leopold III of the Belgians surrendered the country to the German army to prevent further killing, a move that Hergé supported.
 He followed the king's request that all of those Belgians who had fled the country return, arriving back in Brussels on 30 June.
-There, he found that his house had been occupied as an office for the German army's Propagandastaffel, and also faced financial trouble, as he owed back taxes yet was unable to access his financial reserves.
+There, he found that his house had been occupied as an office for the German army's Propagandastaffel, and also faced financial trouble, because he owed back taxes but was unable to access his financial reserves.
 All Belgian publications were now under the control of the German occupying force, who refused Le Petit Vingtième permission to continue publication.
 Instead, Hergé was offered employment as a cartoonist for Le Pays Réel by its editor, the Rexist Victor Matthys, but Hergé perceived Le Pays Réel as an explicitly political publication, and thus declined the position.

-Instead, he took up a position with Le Soir, Belgium's largest Francophone daily newspaper.
-Confiscated from its original owners, the German authorities had permitted Le Soir to be re-opened under the directorship of De Becker, although it remained firmly under Nazi control, supporting the German war effort and espousing anti-Semitism.
+Consequently, he took up a position with Le Soir, Belgium's largest Francophone daily newspaper.
+Confiscated from its original owners, the German authorities had permitted Le Soir to be re-opened under the directorship of De Becker, although it remained firmly under Nazi control, supporting the German war effort and espousing antisemitism.
 After joining the Le Soir team on 15 October, Hergé was involved in the creation of a children's supplement, Soir-Jeunesse, aided by Jamin and Jacques Van Melkebeke.
 He relaunched The Adventures of Tintin with a new story, The Crab with the Golden Claws, in which Tintin pursued drug smugglers in North Africa; the story was a turning point in the series for its introduction of Captain Haddock, who would become a major character in the rest of the Adventures.
-This story, like the subsequent Adventures of Tintin published in Le Soir, would reject the political themes present in earlier stories, instead remaining firmly neutral.
+This story, like the subsequent Adventures of Tintin published in Le Soir, rejected the political themes present in earlier stories, instead remaining firmly neutral.
 Hergé also included new Quick & Flupke gags in the supplement, as well as illustrations for serialised stories by Edgar Allan Poe and the Brothers Grimm.